Introduction To

 Mental health-criminal justice collaboration for problem solving and therapeutic alternatives to punishment

 A randomized controlled trial of R-FACT demonstrated reduced convictions, jail time, and hospitalizations, along with improved engagement in outpatient mental health services.
-Ongoing efforts now focus on validating a FACT fidelity scale – the Rochester Forensic Assertive Community Treatment Scale (R-FACTS) – to guide national practice.
+Published in 2017, these results remain the strongest evidence of FACT effectiveness in the mental health literature to date.